 Nord J Psychiatry.
 2012 Dec 18.

 Comments: Young's Internet addiction test was developed as a way to assess Internet addiction.
-This study finds that it is not all that great and misses many who do have significant issues.
-Young's test relies a lot on time spent using.
-The test is poor assessment tool for Internet porn addiction or related problems as time spent using has bee found to be less important than application used or use related symptoms.
+This study finds that it is not all that great and misses many users who do have significant issues.
+Young's test relies on time spent using.
+The test is poor assessment tool for Internet porn addiction or related problems as time spent using has been found to be less important than applications used or use related symptoms.

 Standardization study of internet addiction improvement motivation scale (2012)